-For the purposes of Article 15, the term "persons" includes a legal person, where appropriate.
+For the purposes of this Article, the term "persons" includes legal persons, where appropriate.

-Paragraph 4(e)
+Paragraph 4 (e)

 For the purposes of this Agreement, one person shall be deemed to control another when the former is legally or operationally in a position to exercise restraint or direction over the latter.